keolo/population/services/server/README.md

 * BoltDB used as a high performance embeded key-value store
 * Database keys are zip codes and values are JSON encoded objects
-* Database is embeded in container image during build
+* Database is embeded in container image during build step

 ## Benefits